camunda/camunda-bpm-examples/usertask/task-camunda-forms/README.md

 1. Checkout the project with Git
 2. Build the project with maven
-3. Deploy the war file to a camunda BPM platform distribution
+3. Deploy the war file to a Camunda Platform Runtime distribution
 4. Go the the Tasklist and start a process instance for the process named "Camunda Forms Quickstart"

 [1]: docs/screenshot.png